-(16) SPRINGTAIL: These tiny wingless critters mill around in huge numbers right on the water's surface.
-Although they have six legs, they are not considered insects because they have fewer than 8 body segments and other unique features insects do not have.
+16. SPRINGTAIL: Just like people at a mall, these tiny wingless insects mill around in huge numbers right on the water's surface.
 When disturbed, the springtail will jump away quicker than your eye can follow.
 Under its back end it has a special trigger or spring that snaps with great force when it needs to escape an enemy.
 The springtail never goes into the water, preferring to live on the surface eating dead, decaying plant matter.
-Young springtails look just like adult springtails, only smaller.
+Young spring-tails look just like adult springtails, only smaller.

-(17) STONEFLY: Stoneflies are one of the oldest insects and are a close relative to cockroaches.
+17. STONEFLY: Stoneflies are one of the oldest insects and are a close relative to cockroaches.
 This large insect has transparent, brownish wings which fold over its back.
 The adult is a weak flyer and is often found hiding on stream bank vegetation.
 The young or larva lives mostly in clean, flowing water with lots of oxygen.
 The stonefly larva can be told from the mayfly larva by its two "tail" filaments.
 The stonefly larva's gills are unusual.
 You will find them as tufts attached to each leg.
 As oxygen decreases in the water, stoneflies will do "push-ups" to increase the amount of water going over their gills.
-A meal larva of algae and dead plants is relished by some stonefly larva while others feed on live animals, especially on mayfly and black fly larva.
-Stoneflies are one of the trout's favorite foods.
+A meal of algae and dead plants is relished by some stonefly larva while others feed on animals, especially on mayfly and blackfly larva.
+Stoneflies are one of the trout's favorite food.

-(B) FISHFLY, DOBSONFLY and ALDERFLY: The young of these insects are commonly called hellgrammites (hellgrammites sold as bait are usually dragonfly larvae).
+18. FISHFLY, DOBSONFLY and ALDERFLY:

+The young of these insects are commonly called hellgrammites (hellgrammites sold as bait are usually dragonfly nymphs).
 Trout and other fish find them a delicacy.
 To avoid becoming trout food, the larvae hide under rocks and come out mostly at night.
 Fishflies and dobsonflies have little hooks at the end of their "tails" that help them hang onto rocks and sticks in fast-moving water.
 Fishfly and alderfly larvae are carnivores and sometimes cannibals, feeding on other smaller insects and each other!
 Don't worry about those strange spines on their side; those are gills.
 But do watch out for their strong jaws.
 Large alderflies and dobsonflies can give a painful bite.

-(19) MAYFLY: At first glance, the mayfly and damselfly larvae look similar, but the damselfly is much larger and their tails are different.
-Damselflies swim by moving their abdomens back and forth; mayflies move their abdomens up and down.
+19. MAYFLY: The mayfly and damselfly larvae look almost like twins, but the damselfly is much larger!
+Damselflies swim by moving back and forth; mayflies move up and down.
 The mayfly has rows of feathery gills along its side between the legs and its three "tails."
 The mayfly is one of the most common insects found in coldwater streams.
-Larvae feed mostly on small plants.
+Its young feed mostly on small plants.
 It is sometimes considered to be the "cow" of the stream since it grazes on algae on rocks.
 There are many different kinds of mayflies.
 How many did you find?
-The burrowing mayfly is unique.
-It has a large humped back, large front legs for digging and beautiful feathery gills.
+The adult burrowing mayfly is unique.
+It has a large humped back, digging front legs and beautiful feathery gills.
 It gets its name from its habit of digging into the soft mud and silt at the edges of streams.
 The adult mayfly doesn't eat anything during its short life of a few hours to a few days.
 As an adult, it mates, lays eggs and dies.
-Mayflies often swarm in huge numbers near water.
+Mayflies often swarm in huge numbers near flathead water. mayfly dobsonfly larva burrowing mayfly larva minnow mayfly